-THE PRINCIPALS OF INTERNATIONAL JOURNALISM DO NOT WORK AT ALL
+THE PRINCIPALS OF INTERNATIONAL JOURNALISM

 IN ARMENIA

-Interview with Nursun Erel, "The New Anatolian" correspondent.
+"The New Anatolian"

 Mrs. Nursun, you have made a ten-day business trip to Armenia by the invitation of Caucuses Center of Peace-Making Initiatives (CCPMI) and with the assistance of the Embassy of Great Britain.
 Why did you consent to go to this country?
 And how did your colleagues in Turkey react to this?